 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village's basic financial statements.
-The accompanying General Fund - Combining Schedule of Assets, Liabilities, and Fund Balances (Deficits) - Cash Basis, General Fund - Combining Schedule of Receipts and Disbursements and Changes in Fund Balance (Deficits) - Cash Basis, Statement of Receipts, Disbursements, and Changes in Fund Balances - Budget and Actual (Budgetary Basis) All Funds (Unaudited), and Note to Budgetary Schedule, on pages 19-22 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying General Fund - Combining Schedule of Assets, Liabilities, and Fund Balances (Deficits) - Cash Basis, General Fund - Combining Schedule of Receipts and Disbursements and Changes in Fund Balance (Deficits) - Cash Basis, Statement of Receipts, Disbursements, and Changes in Fund Balances - Budget and Actual All Funds and Note to Budgetary Schedule, on pages 20-23 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the General Fund - Combining Schedule of Assets, Liabilities, and Fund Balances (Deficits) - Cash Basis, General Fund - Combining Schedule of Receipts and Disbursements and Changes in Fund Balance (Deficits) -Cash Basis, Statement of Receipts, Disbursements, and Changes in Fund Balances - Budget and Actual All Funds and Note to Budgetary Schedule are fairly stated, in all material respects, in relation to the basic financial statements as a whole.